6 Mistakes You SHOULD Avoid After Car Accident

 - Copy of vehicle ownership certificate

-- Photos of accident scene and damages to vehicle
+- Photos of the accident scene and damages to the vehicle

 - Police letter

-The moment you realize that an accident has occurred, your first reaction might be to panic and run away from the scene.
-Unless you want to get into more trouble, NEVER do so because it is important for police to determine what happened in order to find out who is at fault.
+When you realize an accident has occurred, your first reaction might be to panic and run away from the scene.
+Unless you want to get into more trouble, NEVER do so because it is essential for police to determine what happened to find out who is at fault.

-If you want to avoid having your claim rejected, don’t move from the spot.
+Don’t move from the spot to avoid your claim being rejected.
 Instead, take pictures of the scene as proof for your insurance company.
-In the event of an accident, getting evidence helps you prove your innocence and make the claim process easier.
-If necessary, get statements or testimonials from witnesses near where it happened to help authenticate any settlement claims that are made.
+In the event of an accident, getting evidence helps you prove your innocence and make the claim process more straightforward.
+If necessary, get statements or testimonials from witnesses near where it happened to help authenticate any settlement claims.

-Well, through Policystreet, you are able to choose the best fit car insurance for you and your family.
-PolicyStreet is a financial advisor approved by the Central Bank of Malaysia, and provides a safe environment for users to purchase car insurance!
+Through PolicyStreet, you can choose the best-fit car insurance for you and your family.
+PolicyStreet is a financial advisor approved by the Central Bank of Malaysia and provides a safe environment for users to purchase car insurance!

-If you are not sure which car insurance fits your needs, you can read our article here.
+If you need help determining which car insurance fits your needs, you can read our article here.
 Policystreet provides exclusive deals with no hidden fees!

-When you’re involved in a car accident it can be hard to think clearly.
-There are many moments where panic starts creeping up on us as we try and figure out what happened or why this terrible thing happened to us.
+It can be hard to think clearly when you’re involved in a car accident.
+There are many moments when panic starts creeping up on us as we try to figure out what happened or why this terrible thing happened to us.

-You should be aware to not run away from the accident scene and remember to report to the police and your insurance provider on time.
-Delaying on doing these tasks resulting in getting rejected on claim.
+You should be aware not to run away from the accident scene and remember to report to the police and your insurance provider on time.
+Delaying on doing these tasks results in getting rejected on the claim.